Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: ``Reversing" the XOT protocol

 \section{``Reversing" the XOT protocol}

 It is useful to be able to implement oblivious transfer between two parties ``both ways".
 One party might only be able to prepare and send quantum states, and the other party might only be able to detect them.
 This was also noted in~\cite{Crepeau91}.
 We now show that it is possible to ``reverse" our non-interactive protocol, so that XOR oblivious transfer from Bob to Alice can be achieved by Alice sending quantum states to Bob, who measures them.
 Alternatively, XOR oblivious transfer from Alice to Bob can be implemented by Bob sending quantum states to Alice, who measures them.
-Such a ``reversal" of a non-interactive quantum OT protocol, using the procedure we describe, is possible whenever the average state sent is a maximally mixed state.
+Such a ``reversal" of a non-interactive quantum OT protocol, using the procedure we describe, is generally possible, but cheating probabilities may be different in the ``original" and ``reversed" protocols.
+For our specific XOT protocol, we show that they nevertheless end up being the same.

 We will consider non-interactive XOT from Alice to Bob, implemented so that Bob sends Alice one of six states depending on his randomly chosen $x_0, x_1$, or $x_2=x_0\oplus x_1$ and its value.
 Alice learns $x_0$ and $x_1$ by performing a measurement on Bob's state.
-For the reversed non-interactive XOT protocol, Bob's measurement operators given in Table \ref{tab:BobMeOp} become his states, when normalized to 1, and Alice's states given in \eqref{Honest Alices States} become her measurement operators, when renormalised so that they sum to the identity operator.
+For the reversed non-interactive XOT protocol, Bob's measurement operators given in Table \ref{tab:BobMeOp} become his states, when normalized to 1, and Alice's states given in Eq. \eqref{Honest Alices States} become her measurement operators, when renormalised so that they sum to the identity operator.
 The XOT protocol is then performed as follows. \begin{enumerate} \item Bob randomly chooses one of the six states

 and sends it to Alice.
 This choice determines the values of $b$ and bit $x_b$, i.e. Bob's input and output in ``standard" non-random XOT. \item Alice performs a measurement on the state she has received from Bob, learning the bit values $(x_0, x_1)$.
 Her measurement operators $\Pi_{x_0 x_1}$ are